Descriptor Examples

 Feature Demo - Modbus RTU Bootstrap (slot 0)

 Board-agnostic Modbus RTU bootstrap descriptor.
-Exposes ADC and PWM plus the descriptor slots and selector so a host can upload and activate the full feature descriptor at runtime.
+Exposes ADC, PWM, and pulsecount plus the descriptor slots and selector so a host can upload and activate the full feature descriptor at runtime.

 descriptors/examples/feature_modbus_slot1.yaml